avonces/dpy-discord-subbot/README.md

 # dpy-discord-subbot
-This is a subbot for the dpy-discord-bot.
+This is a subbot for the pycord-discord-bot.

 WORK IN PROGRESS